openmultiplayer/web/frontend/docs/scripting/functions/NPC_UnloadAllRecords.md

 ## Notes

 - This frees up memory used by loaded recordings
-- Use this for cleanup during gamemode shutdown
 - All record IDs become invalid after this function
 - Any NPCs using these recordings will stop playback